-Now fighting a mean coffee buzz, it seemed time to put away the brew and pull out the ice cream machine instead.
-By far my favorite use for creamer, it was only a matter of minutes before the Hazelnut coconut creamer was whipped into a dairy-free ice cream base with a touch of vanilla bean paste, and then was churning away.
+Now fighting a mean coffee buzz, it was time to pull out the ice cream machine.
+It was only a matter of minutes before the Hazelnut coconut creamer was whipped into a dairy-free ice cream base then was churning away.

-I served it straight out of the machine like soft serve, and oh, what a treat it was.
+I served it straight out of the machine like soft serve.
+Oh, what a treat it was.
 Ultra smooth and creamy, it was unbelievable that such a simple concoction could be so good.
 Though it has the vague aroma of almond extract, it is easily distinguishable on the tongue, with more complex nuances than almond.
 Happily, it’s not the least bit bitter, as some hazelnut-infused foods can be.

 The Facts on So Delicious Coconut Milk Creamer

 Certifications: So Delicious Coconut Milk Creamer is Certified Kosher DE (they are dairy-free by ingredients, but dairy may be present on the lines or in the facility.
 See our Understanding Kosher guide), Certified Vegan, Certified Gluten Free, and Non-GMO Verified.